Mortal Kombat (2011 video game): Plot

 During the second tournament, Bi-Han's younger brother Kuai Liang decides to become the new Sub-Zero, and he and his friend Smoke arrive to avenge his brother.
-They are followed by Lin Kuei cyber assassins Sektor and Cyrax who are tasked with retrieving the rogue warriors for cybernetic conversion.
+They are followed by Cyber Lin Kuei assassins Sektor and Cyrax, who came there under the command of the grandmaster Triborg, and are tasked with retrieving the rogue warriors for cybernetic conversion.
 Raiden changes the timeline by rescuing Smoke from being converted, at the cost of Kuai Liang being taken away.
 Kitana, the adopted daughter of Shao Kahn, chooses to join Earthrealm's fight after learning of the existence of her half-Tarkatan clone Mileena, created by Shang Tsung on Shao Kahn's orders, with Kitana's childhood friend Jade joining her later.
 In a bid to save Earth, Raiden substitutes Kung Lao in place of Liu Kang during the tournament.
 Following his victory over Shang Tsung, the ruler of Netherrealm, Quan Chi, and the fire-breathing Kintaro, Kung Lao's neck is snapped by Shao Kahn while his back was turned, killing him, with Liu Kang retaliating and mortally wounding the emperor in a fit of rage.
 Raiden's amulet continues to deteriorate and he becomes increasingly concerned.

 Shao Kahn is healed by Quan Chi, at which point the two realms enter into an alliance.
 Quan Chi also revives and brainwashes Shao Kahn's long-dead wife, Sindel.
 In doing so, the ward that prevents Shao Kahn's physical access to Earthrealm is nullified and a full-scale invasion is now possible.
 Raiden saves Johnny Cage from certain death by slaying the centaurian Motaro.
 Joined by police officers Stryker and former Black Dragon member Kabal, the Earthrealm fighters attempt to stop Kahn's invasion.
 Kintaro severely burns Kabal but he is revived by Kano, which greatly increases Kabal's speed.
 Kahn dramatically enhances Sindel's power by sacrificing Tsung, taking the souls he has stolen for centuries and infusing them into Sindel.
+After losing nearly all of the cybernetic army and Kuai Liang to Raiden, Shao Kahn orders the execution of Triborg which he pleads to the Kahn to not to do.
+However, Shao Kahn remains unmoved and under his orders, Quan Chi kills Triborg by absorbing his soul.